mlg3672/bike-sharing/README.txt

 - registered users that did not use bike sharing service
 - day of the week - added!
 - type of holidays (religious/ non-religious) e.g. Easter vs. Fourth of July
-- theres only one data point when whether is 4 - heavy rain, etc.
+- theres only one data point when weather is 4 i.e. heavy rain

-# ideas for exploration of data
+# ideas for predicting new values
-A. relatedness of seasonal variables
+A. uniformity
 B. linear relationship between all variables and users
-C. time of day and holiday, working day
+C. random
+D. mean, median of previous values
+E. eliminate outliers

 # cleaning data
 1. parse datetime into year, month, day, hour -done!